hao203/rmarkdown-YAML/readme.md

       - \usepackage{ctex}
     ---

 # Future work

 ## params

 ## Pandoc arguments

 ## shared options

-    If you want to specify a set of default options to be shared by multiple documents within a directory, you can include a file named _output.yml within the directory.
-Note that no YAML delimiters (---) or the enclosing output field are used in this file.
+If you want to specify a set of default options to be shared by multiple documents within a directory, you can include a file named \_output.yml within the directory.
+Note that no YAML delimiters (—) or the enclosing output field are used in this file.
 For example:

-    ```yaml
     html_document:
       self_contained: false
       theme: united